Public Record Requests Database

 ATTN: Judith C. Whitney, Clerk of the Commission

 If you believe you were wrongly denied a request for public records, you may appeal to the Chair of the Public Utility Commission.
-If email is not an option for you, mail the request to: ATTN: Judith C. Whitney, Clerk of the Public Utility Commission, 112 State Street, 4th floor, Montpelier, VT 05620-2701.
+If email is not an option for you, please mail the request to: ATTN: Judith C. Whitney, Clerk of the Public Utility Commission, 112 State Street, 4th floor, Montpelier, VT 05620-2701.

 Records Exempt from Disclosure